jaateixeira/nameit/README.md

 NameIt is pure python3 code.
 It depends on several online public packages, published on the Python Package Index (PyPI).
 Those dependencies can be installed then using pip/pip3 - the package installer for Python.

 ## Habanero ##
-`$ pip (or pip3) install habanero` <- required to call the Crossref API (it returns the article's metadata for a given DOI identifier).
+`$ pip3  install habanero` <- required to call the Crossref API (it returns the article's metadata for a given DOI identifier).

 ## PyMuPDF ##

-`$ pip (or pip3) install PyMuPDF` <- required to process the first page of a pdf article.
+`$ pip3 install PyMuPDF` <- required to process the first page of a pdf article.

+## HuggingFace Transformers, PyTorch  ##
+`$ pip3 install transformers torch ` <- required to use the LayoutLM AI/ML model

 # How to use it

+* Clone/Fork the repository or download its source code
-* Install the Habanero and PyMuPDF dependencies
+* Install the Habanero, PyMuPDF, Transformers, PyTorch and other dependencies `$ pip3 install -r requirements.txt`

 * Invoke the Python script and pass the file to be renamed as an argument.
+* Last tested on Mac and Linux with Python 3.10, 3.11, 3.12 and 3.13
 * You can also pass a folder as an argument and NameIt will attempt to rename all pdf files in that folder.

 ## Example: ##